-The Canadian Silver Maple Leafs stand out among the other popular silver bullion coins for their high silver purity of 99.99%.
-The Royal Canadian Mint started minting the coins in 1988.
+When you buy silver bullion coins, you usually have to be content with a silver purity of 99.9%.
+The Canadian Silver Maple Leaf coins are however minted out of 99.99% fine silver which makes them stand out among the other popular silver bullion coins.
+The Royal Canadian Mint started minting the silver coins back in 1988.
 Already during the first few years of production, several million Silver Maple Leafs were sold.
-In recent years, annual mintage of the popular silver bullion coins has exploded and set new records again.
+In recent years, annual mintage has exploded and set new records again.

 |Weight||Face Value||Purity||Diameter x Thickness|